 For the EIS, the FAA modeled forecasted O’Hare traffic.
 The projected future flight tracks and a map of the area can be found in the EIS, Appendix F, and Attachment F-2 (PDF).
 Please see the Alternative C exhibits.
 These exhibits show that the approach for an individual runway might vary by a few blocks the further away from the airport a residence is located.
 This is due to wind and weather conditions, and is acceptable.

 9. Q: Are there any boundaries on the airspace above an individual's home?

 FAA Response: Wind drift accounts for some variability in the departure aircrafts along a track.
-For example, Runway 28 has a Fly Quiet departure heading of 290 degrees.
+For example, Runway 28R has a Fly Quiet departure heading of 290 degrees.
 Winds out of the north or south will cause the aircraft to drift either north or south of the track.
 Additionally, in early 2012 ONCC leadership and FAA management from the O’Hare Airport Traffic Control Tower (ATCT) began to meet quarterly.
 The purpose of these meetings is to improve controller and pilot adherence to the existing Fly Quiet Program.
 As a result of these meetings improvements have been made, and ONCC has provided positive feedback to the FAA.

 4. Q: Why doesn't O'Hare have RNAV in place and why can't a more rapid descent be used to mitigate our noise issues?

 FAA Response: O'Hare has RNAV procedures.
 They are identical to existing arrival procedures.
 They do not provide different paths into the airport than existing conventional flight procedures.